 Years of Experience

-For those with five to nine years of experience, average earnings amount to about $18.39 per hour.
-The greater proportion of employees (41 percent) report one to four years of experience and bring home median pay of $16.69 per hour.
+For those who claim five to nine years of work experience, pay on average amounts to approximately $17.80 per hour.
+Overall, the greater share of Pacific Dental Services Incorporated folks have one to four years of experience and earn an average around $16.99 per hour.

 Certifications and Degrees

 Salaries approach about $17.67 per hour for Cardiopulmonary Resuscitation Specialists; non-accredited workers make much less.
 The highest-paying degree here is an Associate of Science (AS); Pacific Dental Services Incorporated awards $42.50 to these degree-holders.